oplS16projects/SpaceXplore/README.md

 #How to Download and Run
 You may want to link to your latest release for easy downloading by people (such as Mark).

-The file you should run is called SpaceXplore.rxt
+1. Click on release at the top of the page and download the most recent release
+2. After downloading the file extract it and place it anywhere
+3. Install rsound library on your computer throught the Dr.Racket package manager
+4. In the project release click on SpaceXplore.rkt, which is the file that starts the game
+5. A starter page will open up and you have to click on the right arrow key to initialize the game (first image in the screenshot section of this file)
-When you run the program a window will pop up (first image on the screenshot section of this file) you have to press the right arrow key.
-This will then start the game.
-You can move the spaceship around by using the arrow keys and the space to shoot.
-The point of the game is to avoid the asteriods by shooting them of moving around them.
-Just don't get hit!
+6. A second window will pop up (second image in the screenshot section) and this is the game.
+The controls are the arrow keys to move around and the space bar to shoot
+7. Dont get hit!